Unity-Technologies/unity-cloud-reference-project/README.md

 4. [Set your App Id](#create-an-id-for-your-application).
 5. Open the `Main` scene (`Assets/_Application/Scenes/Main.unity`).

+### Setup VR

+To enable VR navigation, follow these steps:

+1. Activate the OpenXR plug-in by going to **Edit > Project Settings > XR Plug-in Management**.
+2. Ensure that **Initialize XR on Startup** is unchecked.
+3. Your VR hardware must be connected prior to running the app in order to be detected.
+4. (Optional) To launch the app in VR, use the `MainVR` scene found in `Assets/_VR/_Applications/Scenes`.

 ## Run the project

 After you run the `Main` scene, you must sign in.